ftmoztl/probabilistic-programming-for-marketing-with-PyMC3/README.md

 * Hosseini, S. (2021).
 A decision support system based on machined learned Bayesian network for predicting successful direct sales marketing.
 Journal of Management Analytics, 8(2), 295-315.

 # Contribution
-If you want to contribute please, send your pull request.
+If you want to contribute, please send your pull request.
 All contributions are welcome!

 #
 Please check that repository for updates, for opening issues, or sending pull requests.